apiel/radka/README.md

 export default page(Main);
 ```

-Instead to inject the code directly in the page, you might want to have a share javascript between all pages.
+Instead of injecting the code directly in the page, you might want to have a shared javascript file between all pages.
 For this you can create a bundle.
 Create a new file `src/bundle/index.js`:

 ```js
 import './index.css';